-In 2013, MWA completed the first phase of the Regional Recharge and Recovery Project ( $\mathbb{R}^3$ ) which pumps imported and stored SWP water using groundwater wells from our local aquifers along the Mojave River in Hesperia and Apple Valley.
-As a water wholesaler, MWA is able to provide this water to local purveyors, such as the Victorville Water District, Hesperia Water District, and Liberty Utilities.
+In 2013, MWA completed the first phase of the Regional Recharge and Recovery Project (\mathbb{R}^3) which pumps imported and stored SWP water using groundwater wells from our local aquifers along the Mojave River in Hesperia and Apple Valley.
+MWA, a water wholesaler, is able to provide this water to local purveyors, such as the Victorville Water District, Hesperia Water District, and Liberty Utilities.

-We are proud to announce that water provided by the Mojave Water Agency met all United States Environmental Protection Agency (U.S. EPA) and California's Drinking Water standards.
+We are proud to announce that water provided by the Mojave Water Agency met all California's Drinking Water standards.
 Through MWA's trained and certified water professionals, customers have the security of knowing their drinking water has proper monitoring and oversight.
-We are committed to providing our customers with high quality and reliable drinking water.
+We are committed to providing our customers with reliable, high quality drinking water.

 MWA Board meetings are held on the 2nd and 4th Thursday of the month at 9:30 a.m.
-MWA is located at:

-13846 Conference Center Drive in Apple Valley, CA.
+MWA is located at: 13846 Conference Center Drive in Apple Valley, CA.